 THE BAHRAIN SOCIETY

-…was founded in 1971, after the State of Bahrain became fully independent, a Treaty of Friendship with the United Kingdom replacing the Treaty of Protection which had defined relations between the two nations since the middle of the nineteenth century.
+…was founded in 1965, some years before the State of Bahrain became fully independent in 1971, a Treaty of Friendship with the United Kingdom replacing the Treaty of Protection which had defined relations between the two nations since the middle of the nineteenth century.

 The discovery of oil in the 1930s accelerated the interest and involvement of British citizens in the affairs of Bahrain and contributed to the increasing development of the State as the commercial, business and financial centre of the Gulf.
 After the Second World War more and more British people came to live and work in Bahrain and the close ties which had for long been sustained between the two communities, Bahraini and British, were further strengthened.

 Bahrain rapidly became the communications centre of the Gulf and especially the focus of the west-east aviation routes that rapidly expanded in the 1950s and 60s, from the early days of civil aviation that dated back to the 1930s in Bahrain.
 Imperial Airways had flown scheduled flights to and from Bahrain from the 1930.
 British Overseas Airways continued and expanded this service and Bahrain became one of its most important staging posts, with a consequent increase in the number of British people who came to know and love Bahrain and its people.
 When Gulf Aviation (now GulfAir) was formed as the National Airline, British Airways became a partner with the Bahrain Government until its eventual independence.